stschiff/msmc-tools/README.md

 ### multihetsep_bootstrap.py
 This script generates bootstrap samples from a set of msmc input sites.
 Type `--multihetsep_bootstrap.py -h` to display options.

+### plot_utils.py
+This python script (python2.7) contains some plotting functions you can use.
+Have a look at the doc-strings in each function.
+Import this module to your python plotting script, or import them into some other script that outputs plotting data for another tool.